[ Community Engagement ]

 Mr. Ruth is the Founder and Artistic Director of Community MusicWorks, a nationally-recognized organization that connects professional musicians with urban youth and families in Providence, Rhode Island.
 As a member of the Providence String Quartet, the organization’s resident ensemble, Sebastian has performed in recent seasons in Providence, Boston, Los Angeles, Banff, and New York, and with members of the Borromeo, Muir, Miro, Orion, and Turtle Island String Quartets, with pianist Jonathan Biss, and violist Kim Kashkashian.

 Sebastian serves on the board of the International Musical Arts Institute, and on the advisory boards of the Sphinx Organization and of Music Haven, a non-profit organization in New Haven, Connecticut modeled after Community MusicWorks.
 In 2012, Sebastian received an honorary doctorate from Brown University, and was named by Strings Magazine as among the 25 most influential people in the string music world.

-In 2010, Sebastian visited the White House to receive the National Arts and Humanities Youth Program Award from First Lady Michele Obama on behalf of Community MusicWorks.
+In 2010, Sebastian visited the White House to receive the National Arts and Humanities Youth Program Award from former First Lady Michelle Obama on behalf of Community MusicWorks.
 Also in 2010, Sebastian learned that he had been selected for the prestigious MacArthur Foundation Fellowship for “creating rewarding musical experiences for often-forgotten populations and forging a new, multifaceted role beyond the concert hall for the twenty-first-century musician.”